rproskuryakov/rproskuryakov.github.io/content/posts/triton-sentence-transformer.md

 ## Connecting parts of the pipeline

-Triton cannot automatically create instances of preprocessing and postprocessing, so you will need to implement them yourself.
-Fortunately, this is quite straightforward.
+Triton doesn’t automatically handle preprocessing and postprocessing steps, so you’ll need to implement these yourself.
-I use the same method as for the baseline deployment.
+Thankfully, this is straightforward, and I use the same approach as with the baseline deployment.

-Now that all parts of our pipeline are deployed, do we need to call them manually on the client individually?
+Now that our entire pipeline is deployed, do we need to call each part manually from the client?
-Not at all!
-Triton provides solutions for this.
+Not at all – Triton provides solutions for this.
-There are two options: Model Ensemble and BLS (Business Logic Scripting).
+There are two options: Model Ensemble and Business Logic Scripting (BLS).
-Ensemble is designed for pipelines that can be represented as directed acyclic graphs, meaning those without loops and conditional flows.
-This is sufficient for our pipeline.
+Model Ensemble is ideal for pipelines that can be represented as directed acyclic graphs (DAGs), meaning they have no loops or conditional flows, which works perfectly for our pipeline.

 ## TensorRT Acceleration

-It is well known that models with weights in FP32 can be accelerated by converting them to FP16.
+It’s widely known that models using FP32 weights can be accelerated by converting them to FP16.
-ONNX Runtime includes TensorRT Execution Provider, which can enhance the performance of an ONNX model at runtime, including conversion to FP16.
-While converting to FP16 can provide a noticeable boost in inference performance, it is crucial to verify that the converted model produces results close to those of the original model.
+ONNX Runtime offers a TensorRT Execution Provider, which improves the performance of ONNX models during runtime, including converting them to FP16.
+While this conversion can significantly boost inference speed, it's important to ensure that the converted model produces results similar to the original.

-For instance, the `intfloat/multilingual-e5-large` model, based on XLMRoberta architecture, contains LayerNorm layers known to present issues when converted to FP16.
+For example, the `intfloat/multilingual-e5-large` model, based on the XLMRoberta architecture, includes LayerNorm layers, which are known to cause issues when converted to FP16.
-Therefore, it is preferable to use mixed precision mode with such models, converting all layers to FP16 except for LayerNorm.
+As a result, it’s often better to use mixed precision, converting most layers to FP16 while keeping LayerNorm layers in FP32.

 A basic configuration of TensorRT acceleration in a model’s proto-config looks like this:
 ```prototext